lea11100/Shapley4TGNN/README.md

 # Evaluation

 This section describes examplatory how to execute the explainer using the artificial dataset.
-Futher this description includes how to generate the data.
+Futher, this description includes how to generate the data.

 ## 1. Add the dataset